The Top 10 Lunch Box Snacks I Buy at the StoreUpdated: May 22, 2018 Healthy Living

 My Top 10 Lunch Box Snacks

 Most potato chips and corn chips are a definite “NO” in my book for lunch boxes for two reasons.
-They either contain GMOs or use an unacceptable fat like soy, corn, canola, safflower, cottonseed or sunflower for frying.
+They either contain GMOs or use an unacceptable fat like soy, corn, canola, safflower, cottonseed or sunflower seed oil for frying.
 This is the brand I prefer which uses avocado oil, which is one of the best for frying and potato chips in particular as it is extremely high heat tolerant and non-genetically modified.
 They are also budget friendly!

 My philosophy has always been to focus my time in the kitchen making what I cannot buy for a reasonable, budget friendly price.
 Jerky does not fall into this category as there are brands now to buy that are good quality and reasonably priced.
 I used to have to make jerky myself, but now no longer have to.
 Yay!